zehfernandes/get-vercel-source-code/README.md

 npm i
 ```

-2 - Get your vercel token at https://vercel.com/account/tokens, copy `.env.sample` as `.env` and update the values.
+2 - Get your Vercel token at https://vercel.com/account/tokens, copy `.env.sample` as `.env` and update the value:

 ```
 VERCEL_TOKEN = ""